25 Best Gifts for New Grandparents June 2026

 How does Storyworth help new grandparents create a lasting legacy?

-Storyworth emails weekly questions to the grandparent, who simply replies with their story by email or phone.
+Storyworth emails a weekly question to the grandparent, and they share their story whichever way is easiest: replying to the email, typing on the Storyworth website, or answering by phone through Storyworth Voice (no app or login needed, landlines included).
+Phone answers are transcribed in their own voice, and they can add unlimited color photos to any story.
 At the end of the year, all stories and photos are compiled into a professionally bound hardcover book that preserves their life experiences, values, and wisdom for their grandchild to keep for generations.